-Since you aren’t in the same office with your editor, you can’t see pictures of their kids on their desk or chat about what they’re cooking for gameday weekend.
-But that doesn’t mean that your relationship won’t benefit from human connection!
+Since you aren’t in the same office as your editor, you can’t see pictures of their kids on their desks or chat about what they’re cooking for game day weekend.
+But that doesn’t mean that your relationship won’t benefit from the human connection!

 Try, for example: “I’m excited to take on this piece because I worked as a graphic designer for five years and hope to tie in my experience in that field.
 Do you think that would work in the article you’ve envisioned?”

 Or, if an editor tells you something about their life, be sure to tie in connections to it in your correspondence.
 “I’m looking forward to your advice!
 Also, how was your trip?
 Did you like Palm Beach?”

 Problems #6 and #7: Failing to communicate problems promptly or taking advantage of your editor’s goodwill.